 Let me get off track for a quick second as I realize that many of you will likely not have heard of hydroxyapatite (HA) toothpaste before.
 I want to explain what HA is and how it can help you...

-Hydroxyapatite is an entirely natural component of your tooth enamel and dentin.
+Hydroxyapatite is an entirely natural component of your tooth enamel and dentin (more specifically, it's the main building block of tooth enamel and dentin).
 When you brush with HA toothpaste, you're reinforcing your enamel.
 In doing so, you're making it far more resistant to dental decay and cavities.

 This is why HA is a really great thing to "feed" your teeth.